Course Director, MSc International Hospitality and Tourism Management and Senior Lecturer Hospitality and Tourism Management

 Research and Consultancy

-Alison’s research interests include Overtourism, Sustainable Destination Management, Heritage Tourism and Dark Tourism, on which she has presented her paper at a conference hosted by Heritage Malta.
-Currently, she will soon commence her PhD, focusing on Overtourism in Urban areas.
+Alison’s research interests include Overtourism, Sustainable Destination Management, Heritage Tourism and Dark Tourism; on which she has presented her paper at a conference hosted by Heritage Malta.

-Moreover, in collaboration with colleagues, she has conducted research on the adoption of innovative assessment methods in HE and the design of assessment briefs.
+Moreover, in collaboration with colleagues, she has conducted research on the adoption of innovative assessment methods in HE and effective design of assessment briefs.

 Publications and Scholarship Activities